|Romania: Danube Delta|

 Natural History & More

-One of the few holidays to include a stay on a ‘floating hotel’, exploring the spectacular wildlife of the Romanian Danube Delta and the stunning Carpathian Mountains.
+One of the very few holidays to include a week on a ‘floating hotel’, exploring the spectacular wildlife of the Romanian Danube Delta.

 At the end of a 1700 mile long journey across Europe, the great Danube River empties its water into the Black Sea.
 Here, the Danube splits into numerous channels and canals, creating the second largest delta on the continent.
 Vast expanses of swamps and forests, as well as a scattering of pretty lakes surrounded by thick reed beds, provide a perfect sanctuary for over 300 species of birds, many year round residents, plus summer breeders and spring and autumn migrants.
 On this tour it should be possible to see over 150 different bird species: our 2012 trip enjoyed sightings of Great Black-headed Gull, Red-footed Falcon, Paddyfield Warbler and Levant Sparrowhawk as well as huge numbers of herons, pelicans and terns.
 In the Delta, we stay on a very comfortable ‘travelling’ houseboat, which as well as being equipped with all the ’mod cons’ we might need, also has a lovely open deck for bird-watching and relaxing in the open air.

 As well as enjoying the wildlife, we will learn much about the local conservation projects and how the lives of many of the people of the Delta, many living in remote fishing villages, are an integral part of the wetland ecosystem.
 This will be our eleventh visit to the area and we are delighted to be returning once again.